tshort/julia/ui/website/julia-markdown-readme.md

 be plugged into appropriate places in the HTML file.
 That's done by making a separate user\_name (and user\_id) for each Julia code block.
 That way, when the appropriate evaluated results are returned from the server, the results are plugged into the right spot.
+Each webpage has it's own session.

 ## Current status

-Currently, things are a bit rough, but pages calculate okay.
+Currently, things are a bit rough, but pages calculate pretty well.
 The web page collects three main types of output from the webserver:
 `MSG_OUTPUT_OTHER`, `MSG_OUTPUT_EVAL_RESULT`, and `MSG_OUTPUT_PLOT`.
 Of these, only `MSG_OUTPUT_EVAL_RESULT` has an indicator of the calling location.
 For the others, the active location is tracked.
-It mostly seems to work, but it might be fragile.

-## To-Do list

-Lots of things could be done.
-Here's a list of short-term items:

-* Get a new session for each web page.
-(It's nice the way it is for debugging--you can use a web REPL to watch what the web page is doing.)

-* Add options for Julia blocks to hide the input and/or the output.
-  Maybe use global options for these.

-* Add an option for a Julia block to do calculations on page load, normal calculation, or all (page load and normal).

-* Find a place to output errors from the server.

-* Spruce up the CSS.
+It mostly seems to work but seems a bit kludgy.
+Because each webpage has its own session, the startup time is a bit slow waiting for the Julia process to load.
+It would be faster if the Julia web server always had a spare process ready to hand off to the next session request.